 The matrix to be preconditioned (Pmat) must be of type MATIS.

-Currently works with MATIS matrices with local Neumann matrices of type MATSEQAIJ, MATSEQBAIJ or MATSEQSBAIJ, either with real or complex numbers.
+Currently works with MATIS matrices with local matrices of type MATSEQAIJ, MATSEQBAIJ or MATSEQSBAIJ, either with real or complex numbers.

 It also works with unsymmetric and indefinite problems.

 Unlike 'conventional' interface preconditioners, PCBDDC iterates over all degrees of freedom, not just those on the interface.
 This allows the use of approximate solvers on the subdomains.

 Approximate local solvers are automatically adapted (see ) if the user has attached a nullspace object to the subdomain matrices, and informed BDDC of using approximate solvers (via the command line).